-More trouble for the defunct IPL franchise Kochi Tuskers Kerala.
-The Indian Premier League (IPL) administrator BCCI has asked the foreign players who had signed contract with Kochi Tuskers Kerala to file individual court cases against the owners of the franchise in order to recover their dues.This is completely a legal requirement as the BCCI has assured the Kochi IPL players that they will receive their money.
-Mahela Jayawardene, Muttiah Muralitharan, Brendon McCullum and Steven Smith were included in the list of foreign players who had signed contract with Kochi Tuskers Kerala for two IPL Seasons.
+The defunct IPL franchise Kochi Tuskers Kerala is facing more trouble as the BCCI, the administrator of the Indian Premier League, has requested foreign players who signed contracts with the franchise to file individual court cases against the owners to recover their dues.
+The BCCI has assured the players that they will receive their money, but this legal requirement necessitates the players to file individual cases.
+Mahela Jayawardene, Muttiah Muralitharan, Brendon McCullum, and Steven Smith are among the foreign players who signed contracts with Kochi Tuskers Kerala for two IPL seasons.